-There is a best way to budget with irregular income.
+There are the best ways to budget with irregular income.
 Below are some tips to help you learn how to set up and keep your budget when your income varies each month.

 Best Way to Budget with Irregular Income

 Plan For The Worst Case Scenario

 The best way to budget when you have an irregular income is to budget based on the worst month that you’ve had recently.
 Look at your income for the past 12 months.
 What was the least amount of money that you earned in a month last year?

 If you earned $3,000 from income in your worst month and $5,000 from your best month, don’t base your monthly on your $5,000 month.
 Plan your spending pattern around $3,000 a month.
 Next year, as you continue to earn more income, reevaluate your budget on the new figures.

 Create a Budget Like Normal